 “From there, depending on which kind of Jew you are, you may adhere to even more rules.”
 Some Jews, particularly Ashkenazi, who hail from Eastern Europe, have historically avoided legumes, beans, rice, corn, and other grain-like foods, collectively know as kitniyot” says Koenig.
 In America, a large majority of Jewish people are Ashkenazi, so for many, these rules have also applied.

-However, in a landmark change issued just this year, an 800-year-old ban on rice and beans for Passover was lifted.
+However, in a landmark change issued in 2016, an 800-year-old ban on rice and beans for Passover was lifted.
 This means that the majority of American Jews have newfound freedoms, but only time will tell the effect on heritage recipes and family customs.

 “Any food that has a Kosher for Passover symbol follows the regular kosher laws, but also does not contain any of the week-long forbidden grains,” says Koenig.
 Foods that reflect the new lift on rice and beans are available on the market from brands like Manischewitz, the largest producer of processed kosher products in the United States, under the label Kitni.